-By now you should be able to see the connection between gut health and hormones.
+There is a link between the health of your gut microbiome and hormones.
 When gut health isn’t optimal, hormones become imbalanced.
 For example, there is new research showing that the microbiome plays a big role in estrogen regulation.
 These studies indicate that poor gut health increases risk of estrogen related diseases such as PCOS, endometriosis, and even breast cancer.

 Scientists know that 95% of Serotonin is produced and stored in the gut.
 This is why people with unhealthy microbiomes also often experience feelings of depression and anxiety.